 - Careers In Industrial Design and Professional Resources

 - Apply Now

-Our alumni begin their design careers upon graduation at various design forms, or corporate clients, or further their studies at the graduate level.
+Our alumni begin their design careers upon graduation at various design firms, corporate clients, or further their studies at the graduate level.

-Small classes that range from 14-18 students ensure personalized attention.
+Design classes range from 14-18 students to ensure personalized attention.

 For complete Industrial Design BFA course requirements and descriptions, go to:

 Consult with your teachers and ask for their assistance.

 Keep in mind that your portfolio is a mirror of who you are as a designer.
 The portfolio communicates your interest, demonstrates your enthusiasm for the profession and provides evidence of your readiness to start your industrial design studies.
 You must demonstrate confidence in free hand drawing, confidently applying the rules of perspective.